Procainamide

 Procainamide (PCA) is a medication of the antiarrhythmic class used for the treatment of cardiac arrhythmias.
-It is classified by the Vaughan Williams classification system as class Ia; thus it is a sodium channel blocker of cardiomyocytes.
+It is a sodium channel blocker of cardiomyocytes; thus it is classified by the Vaughan Williams classification system as class Ia.
 In addition to blocking the INa current, it inhibits the IKr rectifier K+ current.
 Procainamide is also known to induce a voltage-dependent open channel block on the batrachotoxin (BTX)-activated sodium channels in cardiomyocytes.

 Uses

 Medical

 Procainamide is used for treating ventricular arrhythmias: ventricular ectopy and tachycardia and supraventricular arrhythmias: atrial fibrillation, and re-entrant and automatic supraventricular tachycardia.
 For example, it can be used to convert new-onset atrial fibrillation, and although was initially thought to be suboptimal for this purpose, a growing body of literature is amounting in support for this exact cause.

 It is administered by mouth, by intramuscular injection, or intravenously.

 Others

-It has been also been used as a chromatography resin because it somewhat binds protein.
+It has also been used as a chromatography resin because it somewhat binds protein.